 Kittens are adorable at any age, but did you know that figuring out how old a kitten is can help determine what sort of care they need?
-It can be tricky to tell, but our at-a-glance kitten progression guide, featuring Darling the kitten, is here to help you out.
+It can be tricky to tell, but our at-a-glance kitten progression guide, featuring Darling the kitten and his siblings, is here to help you out.

 When kittens are first born they are completely helpless—their eyes are closed, their ears are folded, and they can’t stand, keep themselves warm or eat on their own.
 They rely on mom for everything!